rtzbyte/pms-api/source/index.html.md

 --------- | ----------- | ---------
 property_id | The ID of the property | *
 booking_id | Booking ID  | *

+# Distribution API's
+This section covers the section of the developer platform that covers topics of distribution like channel managers & GDS.